 STEP ONE – Recognition of Dietetic Qualifications

-Complete the Application form for Recognition of Dietetic Qualification and pay the application fee
+- Complete the Application form for Recognition of Dietetic Qualificationand submit with the application fee (currently $1000)

-This Recognition of Qualifications process can take between 4-6 weeks depending on the documentation provided
+NB: Recognition of Qualifications process can take up to 6-8 weeks depending on the documentation provided and the postal services

 What MUST be provided?